 STA 202: Statistics and Applied Probability - 3 Credit Hours

-This module introduces students to a variety of topics in business, information technology, and education requiring mathematical calculations and the ability to analyze statistical information.
+A variety of topics in business, information technology, and education require mathematical calculations and the ability to analyze statistical information.
 Throughout this course, the symbol on the right will provide insight between the material being covered in a particular lesson and how that math or analysis skill is performed in the field.

 COM 201: Public Speaking - 3 Credit Hours

-This is an introductory speech module to help students develop their oral and written communication skills.
-While refining the business writing and communication skills acquired in Semester I, this module will help students develop the skills necessary for successful interactional communication (i.e., meetings, conferences, oral presentations, essay structure) in a professional setting.
+This is an introductory speech course to help students with developing their oral and written communication skills.
+While refining the business writing and communication skills acquired in Semester I, this course will help students develop the skills necessary for successful interactional communication (i.e., meetings, conferences, oral presentations, essay structure) in a professional setting.
 Students will spend time on this by delivering individual presentations as well as group presentations.

 ENG 202: Critical Thinking & Writing - 3 Credit Hours